smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 When using the FixedPriceEstimator, the default gas tip will be used for all transactions.

-When using the BlockHistoryEstimator, Chainlink will calculate the tip cap based on transactions already included (in the same way it calculates gas price in legacy mode).
+When using the BlockHistoryEstimator, Chainlink nodes calculate the tip cap based on transactions already included in the same way that they calculate gas price in legacy mode.

 Enabling EIP1559 mode might lead to marginally faster transaction inclusion and make the node more responsive to sharp rises/falls in gas price, keeping response times more consistent.